Kole127/TaskPlanner/README.md

 - implemented Task functionality with CRUD operations
 - implemented formActions for adding tasks
 - implemented optimistic updating
+- create a context for managing application state

 NEXT TO DO:
-- create a context for managing application state
+- implement Goals feature

 OPTIONAL:
 - create a custom hook for fetching data